Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Computational Experiments

 Table~\ref{tab:larger_instances} shows that a big step was made in handling larger instances.
 All instances with up to $m=7$ gates can now be solved in a matter of minutes on average, including the more complicated circuits.
 While most instances with $m=8$ gates can still be solved within one hour, the average runtime starts to rise sharply at this point.
 It is clear that more work remains to be done to solve the largest instances, although 13 out of the 49 instances with $m=15$ gates can already be solved.

-Figure~\ref{fig:instance_compare} compares the final solution status (optimal, infeasible, suboptimal, and timeout) between the new approach and \cite{JungChoi2021-MultiCommodityNetwork}.
-The upper and lower grids correspond to \cite{JungChoi2021-MultiCommodityNetwork} and the new approach, respectively.
-In this comparison, each row implies the maximum gate count assigned to models, while each column implies different benchmark functions.
-It demonstrates that the new model is capable of handling a greater number of gates and more challenging functions compared to \cite{JungChoi2021-MultiCommodityNetwork}.
-The blue-bordered area, indicating the overlap of 114 benchmarks, shows that the new approach consistently outperforms \cite{JungChoi2021-MultiCommodityNetwork} by the wider coverage of bluish shading (i.e., optimal and infeasible).

-An interesting observation is that some of the newly added functions on the right of Figure~\ref{fig:instance_compare} require a relatively large number of gates.
+Figure~\ref{fig:instance_compare} details the final solution status (infeasible, optimal, suboptimal, or timeout) for each of the large instances.
+The newly added reversible functions are \texttt{449} up to \texttt{sym6} on the right side of the figure.
+It is interesting to observe that these functions require a relatively large number of gates.
 For example, \texttt{rd53} (marked with a $\star$) is proven infeasible for $m=6$ and $m=7$, and the solver was unable to find a feasible solution for $m \in \{8,9,10\}$, which are presumably infeasible.
 At $m=11$, however, the solver fails to prove optimality but does find a feasible circuit.
-This circuit, shown in Appendix~\ref{app:2}, improves the state of the art with a quantum cost of 47, using only seven qubits.
-Compare this to \cite{krishna2014efficient}, for example, who obtain a circuit with quantum cost 86 that requires 12 qubits.
+This circuit, shown in Figure~\ref{fig:rd53-new}, improves the state of the art with a quantum cost of 47, using only seven qubits.
+This is a cost improvement of 28\% compared to the seven-qubit circuit presented in \cite{WGT+:2008}, for example, which has a quantum cost of 65.
 This demonstrates the benefit of using a model that can handle a larger number of gates, as good results may be obtained even when optimality cannot be proven.